CieranAlmond/octo/README.md

 ---

-*The company has been a success and now has over 5000 employees.
+🚀*The company has been a success and now has over 5000 employees.
 The CRM solution they built, AWS environment and CI/CD tooling have scaled well and they are now making over 100 production changes per day.
 In order to expand internationally they have bought several smaller companies around the world.*

 *The company now has much bigger clients and they are taking an interest in how security is managed, meaning some subsidiaries now need to achieve SOC 2 or ISO 27001 certification.
-At the same time the CTO is keen to ensure the company stays “tech-first” in its approach to security, and avoid introducing manual or inefficient GRC processes.*
+At the same time the CTO is keen to ensure the company stays “tech-first” in its approach to security, and avoid introducing manual or inefficient GRC processes.*🚀

 <h1><span style="color:#D6336C;">Question: Given the changes to the company, what (if anything) changes about your answers to the questions in the first part?